-I was with Sarah for a celebration and over the course of the evening I sensed that things weren’t quite right.
+I was with Sarah one evening and I sensed that things weren’t quite right.
 She didn’t quite seem her normal sparkly self.
 She mentioned that she hadn’t been sleeping well.
 She made some critical comments about her daughter which was unlike her.
 I wondered what was really going on.

 I felt the Holy Spirit whispering ‘blessed are the peacemakers’.
 I told her how God had helped me to forgive someone and how forgiving them had released the pain and bitterness inside me.
 Then I stepped out of my comfort zone and offered to pray with her.
 Sarah isn’t very pro God but she said yes.
-I took her hand and prayed a few simple words asking Jesus to help her deal with the pain, forgive and restore the relationship with her daughter.
+I prayed a few simple words asking Jesus to help her deal with the pain, forgive and restore the relationship with her daughter.
 When I looked up she had tears in her eyes and said ‘thank you’.
-A few weeks later she told me that she had gone to her grandson’s birthday party.
-The rift hasn’t been completely healed but things are better.
+A few weeks later she told me the rift hadn’t been completely healed but things are better.
 I’m still praying for Sarah and she knows that.